RAF Wildenrath

-Royal Air Force Wildenrath, commonly known as RAF Wildenrath, was a Royal Air Force (RAF) military airbase near Wildenrath in North Rhine-Westphalia, Germany, that operated from 1952 to 1992.
-Wildenrath was the first of four 'clutch' stations built for the RAF in Germany during the early 1950s.
+Royal Air Force Station Wildenrath, commonly known as RAF Wildenrath, was a Royal Air Force (RAF) military airbase near Wildenrath in North Rhine-Westphalia, Germany, that operated from 1952 to 1992.
+Wildenrath was the first of four 'clutch' stations built for the Royal Air Force in West Germany during the early 1950s.

 RAF service

 RAF Wildenrath opened on 15 January 1952, and was followed by RAF Geilenkirchen on 24 May 1953, RAF Brüggen in July 1953, and RAF Laarbruch that opened on 15 October 1954.
 RAF Wildenrath, RAF Brüggen, and RAF Laarbruch were physically close to each other, and came under the auspices of NATO's Second Allied Tactical Air Force (2ATAF).

 In 1953, the Station Commander was Group Captain JE 'Johnnie' Johnson, a top-scoring British 'ace' fighter pilot of the Second World War.
 There were two Canadair Sabre F.4 squadrons (Nos 67 and 71 Squadrons RAF), and a Sabre conversion flight.
 Also on site were 724 Signals Unit (Fighter control radar), 402 Air Stores Park, a unit of the RAF Regiment, and a British Army detachment that maintained landlines (AFS).

-On 15 January 1956, 88 Sqn reformed with B(I).8 Canberras at Wildenrath, and was renumbered 14 Sqn on 17 December 1962.
+On 15 January 1956, 88 Squadron reformed with B(I).8 Canberras at Wildenrath, and was renumbered 14 Squadron on 17 December 1962.

 From the late 1950s to 1970, Wildenrath was home to 14 Squadron and 17 Squadron; the former flew B(I).8 Canberras, and was part of the 2nd ATAF tactical nuclear strike force.
 The locations of their quick-readiness dispersals can still be seen to the south of the former main gate.
 No. 17 Squadron flew the PR.7 Canberra, and the two squadrons' 'in house' T.4 training aircraft were combined into the so-called 'T4 Flight' as a separate sub-unit, forming a useful additional resource for 2ATAF senior officers to use to maintain their flying hours.
 In the early 1960s, 88 Squadron Canberras were also based at Wildenrath.
 The base was also used for 'CasEvac' (emergency casualty evacuations) usually to the United Kingdom.
 In November 1956, the RAF operated a three-day airlift to fly over 100 ST of humanitarian relief supplies from Wildenrath to Vienna, for the Red Cross to distribute in Hungary during the Hungarian uprising, before the revolt was ended with Soviet military intervention.